-9.4 Scope of Petitions
+9.4.
+Scope of Petitions

-The Director of Legal and Planning Services and Monitoring Officer may reject a petition if it:
+The Chief Executive may reject a petition if it:

-- 1. is vexatious, abusive or otherwise inappropriate; - 2. relates to a planning decision; - 3. relates to a licensing decision; - 4. relates to any other matter relating to an individual or entity in respect of which that individual or entity has a right of recourse to a review or right of appeal conferred by or under any enactment; - 5. requires the disclosure of confidential or exempt information; - 6. is outside of the Council's scope of business.
+- 9.4.1. is vexatious, abusive or otherwise inappropriate; - 9.4.2. relates to a planning decision;

+- 9.4.3. relates to a licensing decision; - 9.4.4. relates to any other matter relating to an individual or entity in respect of which that individual or entity has a right of recourse to a review or right of appeal conferred by or under any enactment; - 9.4.5. requires the disclosure of confidential or exempt information; - 9.4.6. is outside of the Council's scope of business.

-10. Questions by Members
+10. Questions by Members and Ward Matters